This post may contain affiliate links, please see the privacy policy for details.

 You should cook bone broth for 10 hours at minimum and up to 18 hours.
 I find 12 hours works well.

-How often should you drink bone broth?
+How often should I drink bone broth?

 There is no limit to how often you should drink bone broth.
 Some people enjoy drinking bone broth daily.